patroni/patroni/docs/yaml_configuration.rst

 ----
 -  **clonefrom**: ``true`` or ``false``.
 If set to ``true`` other nodes might prefer to use this node for bootstrap (take ``pg_basebackup`` from).
 If there are several nodes with ``clonefrom`` tag set to ``true`` the node to bootstrap from will be chosen randomly.
 The default value is ``false``.
 -  **noloadbalance**: ``true`` or ``false``.
 If set to ``true`` the node will return HTTP Status Code 503 for the ``GET /replica`` REST API health-check and therefore will be excluded from the load-balancing.
 Defaults to ``false``.
--  **replicatefrom**: The IP address/hostname of another replica.
+-  **replicatefrom**: The name of another replica to replicate from.
 Used to support cascading replication.
 -  **nosync**: ``true`` or ``false``.
 If set to ``true`` the node will never be selected as a synchronous replica.
 -  **nofailover**: ``true`` or ``false``, controls whether this node is allowed to participate in the leader race and become a leader.
 Defaults to ``false``, meaning this node _can_ participate in leader races.
 -  **failover_priority**: integer, controls the priority that this node should have during failover.
 Nodes with higher priority will be preferred over lower priority nodes if they received/replayed the same amount of WAL.
 However, nodes with higher values of receive/replay LSN are preferred regardless of their priority.
 If the ``failover_priority`` is 0 or negative - such node is not allowed to participate in the leader race and to become a leader (similar to ``nofailover: true``).